 “Trying to generate force in any direction with a weak core region, is like trying to fire a cannon from a canoe”.

 I tend to think of “core strength” rather than “core stability”.

 This has a big focus on posture throughout functional movements.
 Particularly pelvic posture, as this has such powerful implications in terms of lumbar spine position, hip and knee biomechanics.

 When referencing “core muscles“, I’m referring to any muscle that influences pelvic, hip and lumbar spine position through functional movement.

 What this means in terms of running, is that if we’re trying to generate force to run, we need a strong and stable base (core), so we can keep all the right muscle s firing in harmony and that the force produced goes where we want it!

 Without this core strength, we see an increase in unwanted compensatory movements which can cause injury over time.

 The hamstrings play an important role during a number of the different phases of running gait.
-However as previously stated, we often see that they are weak in comparison to the Quads, their opposing muscle group.
+However as previously stated, we often see that they are weak in comparison to the quads, their opposing muscle group.

-Such weakness can affect muscle balance at the Hips and Knees and cause potential injuries.
-As with the Glues, improved Hamstring strength will benefit you greatly as a runner.
+Such weakness can affect muscle balance at the hips and knees and cause potential injuries.
+As with the glues, improved hamstring strength will benefit you greatly as a runner.

-Take a look at the video below for a great Hamstring workout:
+Take a look at the video below for a great hamstring workout: